semonte/zester/README.md

 [![Build Status](https://travis-ci.org/zalando/zester.svg?branch=master)](https://travis-ci.org/zalando/zester)

 # Zester
 Zester is an IntelliJ IDEA plugin for running mutation tests with a click of a button.
 It uses [PIT](http://pitest.org/) under the hood.
-This plugin exists to provide a simple way to run mutation tests in IntelliJ; we don't know of another way that's as simple/simpler.
+This plugin exists to provide a simple way to run mutation tests in IntelliJ; we don't know of another way that's as simple or simpler.

 Zester currently supports Maven and Gradle projects.

 ### Installation

-You can find Zester at [IntelliJ IDEA Plugin Repository](https://plugins.jetbrains.com/plugin/8281).
+You can find Zester at [IntelliJ's IDEA Plugin Repository](https://plugins.jetbrains.com/plugin/8281).

 ### Usage
 After installing Zester, right click a test file in the Project tool window and select the Zester configuration.